manifoldxyz/manifold-templates/marketplace-widget/wix/README.md

 2. Make sure you have completed the install for connect-widget onto your wix site.
 If you have not done so please follow the instructions [here](https://github.com/manifoldxyz/manifold-templates/tree/main/connect-widget/wix)

 ## Steps
-1. Start at the site editor for your website (editor.wix.com) then in the menu click "Add Elements" => "Embeded Code" => "Custom element"
+1. Start at the site editor for your website (editor.wix.com) then in the menu click "Add Elements" => "Embeded Code" => "Custom element" <br />
 ![Wix add custom element](./images/site-editor-embed-code-menu.png)
 2. A component with a grey inner box will appear on your page.
-Click the grey box select "Choose Source" in the Element Settings menu.
+Click the grey box and select "Choose Source" in the Element Settings menu.
 Select **"Server URL"** and paste this URL into the box:
 ```
 https://marketplace.manifoldxyz.dev/wix/wix-marketplace.js
 ```